Skip to content

 --clear-system-prompt Store an empty prompt.

---with-skill <dir> Import a skill directory and add it to the specialist.
+--with-skill <dir> Register or update a skill directory and then add that project skill to the specialist.
+The provided source directory is treated as read-only input.

---add-skill <name> / --remove-skill <name> Add or remove an already projected project skill by name.
+--add-skill <name> / --remove-skill <name> Add or remove an already registered project skill by name.

 --clear-skills Remove all skills from this specialist.
 Shared skill content remains available to other specialists.